-1. The default investment strategy
+1.The default arrangement

-The default strategy is provided for members who join the Scheme and do not choose an investment option for their contributions.
-Members can also positively choose to invest in the default strategy.
-As at 31 March 2021, approximately 98% of members were invested in the default strategy.
+A "default arrangement" is provided for members who join the Scheme and do not choose an investment option for their contributions.
+Members can also positively choose to invest in the default arrangement.
+As at 31 March 2022, approximately 98% of members were invested in the default arrangement.